tdorigan/Python-100-days-of-code/README.md

 # Python-100-days-of-code
-Exercises from the Udemy course Python 100 days of code
+Some exercises from the Udemy course Python 100 days of code